In the beginning......

 I live and work here in County Waterford in a quiet meadow surrounded by trees, animals and big skies.

 Following graduation from the National College of Art and Design and after 10 years teaching Art in the Waterford Institute, I co-founded Framework-building ethical leadership and organisations in Ireland.
-As a feminist and campaigner for equality, I saw Framework as a further support to changing Ireland.
-Over twenty years we have developed a practice of inclusive facilitation which has always included creative methodologies.
-I also qualified as an Integrative Psychotherapist and completed a Masters in Social Entrepreneurialism from University College Cork.
+Over twenty years we have developed a practice of inclusive facilitation and creative methodologies.
+I also qualified as an Integrative Psychotherapist (UCC) and completed a Masters in Social Entrepreneurialism also from University College Cork.

 Maintaining personal journals, a self portrait habit and daily photo walking has been vital to my artistic practice.
 Like many women balancing creative work with paid employment has been a constant juggling act.
 Add in being a carer and a mother and this carved out "time to create" becomes a precious place, a sanctuary.

 The Foxglove Lane Blog has won 4 Awards for Photography, (2013/14/15/16) in the Irish Blog Awards.
 You can more detail about my other exhibitions and projects here.

 In 2016 I began a fortnightly column in the Waterford News and Star called As I see it.

 In 2017 I am continuing to work on a personal series called "Ripening" an exhibition called "From seed to blossom, from blossom to fruit." with Kate Quinn and the first Open Studio Day for Foxglove Lane.